-New Brunswick Election: Restigouche West - New Brunswick | Globalnews.ca
+New Brunswick election: Restigouche West - New Brunswick | Globalnews.ca

 2014

 In 2010, Campbellton-Restigouche Centre and Restigouche-la-Vallee elected Progressive Conservative MLAs.
-Both were new to politics and defeated Liberal incumbents.
+Both were new to politics and defeated Liberal MLAs.

 Martine Coulombe defeated Liberal Burt Paulin in Restigouche-la-Vallee and Greg Davis defeated Liberal Roy Boudreau in Campbellton-Restigouche Centre.